DaanS8/ScalableRecognition/README.md

 **_Optional:_** _if you'd like to test the accuracy, then name every query image `id.jpg` where `id` is the id of the correct db image match._

 _**Optional:** For a cleaner output, you can add a `names.p` file.
 This file is a pickle file containing a dictionary<integer, string>.
 The number of keys must match the number of images in the `data/` folder.
-Each image must have one corresponding key with its id.
+Each image must have one corresponding key, its id.
 The corresponding value represents the name of the db image._

 **Important:** Check `parameters.py` to make sure everything is set up correctly for your purposes.
 If you don't fully understand a parameter, most of the time the defaults are fine, but please read the 'How it works' section to understand the parameters.
 ### 2) Offline

 In this fase the data structure for retrieval is built.
-If you did everything in the previous steps, you only need to run the `offline.py` script and everything should be setup.
+If you did everything in the previous step, you only need to run the `offline.py` script and everything should be setup.
 If you'd like to understand what this script exactly does, first read through this readme file and afterwards read the detailed documentation in `offline.py`.

 ### 3) Online